 You Can Reintegrate Slowly into Your Daily Life

 A major way IOP benefits your recovery is the ability to slowly reintegrate back into your normal routine.
 For those who attend inpatient treatment, the transition back into daily life can be a shock to the system.
 Without the constant support and presence of treatment staff, newly recovering addicts can feel vulnerable to relapse.

 In an intensive outpatient treatment program, you can get the quality care you need while taking care of your work and family obligations.
 You can put into practice the life skills you learn in an IOP in real time.
 While many inpatient treatment programs last up to 90 days on average, IOPs run on average 12 to 14 weeks.
 As a result, you can slowly work back into your normal routine at your own pace.
 Additionally, you have the safety net of counselors and recovering peers by your side.

 An Intensive Outpatient Program Can Work for You

 The biggest challenge in undergoing drug treatment is finding a suitable treatment.
 Each person has unique needs, and a one-size-fits-all approach can do more harm than good.
-If you are looking for treatment, you may feel overwhelmed that the options that lay before you.
-You may feel overwhelmed and may not be sure if any option would work best.
+If you are looking for treatment, you may feel overwhelmed with the options that lay before you.
+You may not be sure if any option would work best.
 Drug treatment is a considerable investment of your time and money, and you don’t want to fully commit if treatment doesn’t work.